emmegamma/PyGwy-repo/README.md

   - creating a collage of images
   - simple batch operations (change Color scale, Scale min/max, or Level)
   - file actions (Open all files in a folder, Save all files in a folder to .gwy, etc.)
 - [kugatomodai/gwyddion_convert_many_files](https://github.com/kugatomodai/gwyddion_convert_many_files): batch conversion of files in a folder to png.
-Not working and using deprecated methods, use only for inspiration
+<br> Not working and using deprecated methods, use only for inspiration
 - [wampiter/gwyscripts](https://github.com/wampiter/gwyscripts): batch image processing scripts to
   - export files in a folder to .gwy+png, sorted by channel
   - stitch images in a line